 (2) no agreement will be reached (or passed), resulting in a so-called “no deal Brexit” in which the UK would leave the EU and the single market and, presumably, with default trade rules of the WTO taking effect immediately as from 1 January 2021.

-What are they still negotiating over?
+what are they still negotiating over?

 Those items left to negotiate include:

-- New proposals on the Northern Ireland protocol – the Irish backstop seeking a hard border between Ireland and Northern Ireland was rejected and, instead, a protocol was agreed, introducing the idea that Northern Ireland would continue to follow some EU rules instead of a hard border.
+the Irish backstop seeking a hard border between Ireland and Northern Ireland was rejected and, instead, a protocol was agreed, introducing the idea that Northern Ireland would continue to follow some EU rules instead of a hard border.
 This would maintain the Good Friday Peace Agreement, a key policy aim of Joe Biden.

-- State Aid – the introduction of appropriate measures to ensure businesses in the UK don’t have an unfair advantage over their European competitors due to state aid.
+The introduction of appropriate measures to ensure businesses in the UK don’t have an unfair advantage over their European competitors due to state aid.
 The EU wants the UK to retain measures close to EU rules but the UK argues that the point of Brexit was to break free from following the common rules.

-- Fisheries – the EU is pushing for maximum access for its boats to continue fishing in UK waters.
+The EU is pushing for maximum access for its boats to continue fishing in UK waters.
 The UK wants to prioritise its own boats.

-- Governance of any future agreement – this is the final area of disagreement in terms of the overall structure of any deal but also about how new agreements are enforced and the role that the ECJ will have to play.
+This is the final area of disagreement in terms of the overall structure of any deal but also about how new agreements are enforced and the role that the ECJ will have to play.

 There are some who think that a deal will be done but that, given the short timeframe, politicians on both sides will need to make some quick concessions on some fundamental issues.
-Additionally, any agreement would still require transition into legal text, translation into EU languages and ratification by parliaments on both sides.
+Additionally, any agreement would still require transition into a legal text, translation into EU languages, and ratification by parliaments on both sides.

 On the domestic front, we have greater certainty.
 Under the UK’s Withdrawal Act, all substantive EU law in effect as of 11pm on 29 March 2019 will be incorporated into UK domestic law.
 For this reason, the risk of disruption to business operations within the UK is quite low, even in a no-deal Brexit, and we have focused principally on cross-border issues where the risk of disruption is greater.